mle86/sftp-chroot/README.md

 # sftp-chroot

-This project aims to provide a working solution for homedir-chrooted SFTP using the openssh-server's **internal-sftp** subsystem and **automount**(8).
+This project aims to provide a working solution for home directory-jailed SFTP using OpenSSH-server's **internal-sftp** subsystem and **automount**(8).